FlamJamCamCode/Crucible/system share/foundations/42a architecture-first-civilization-pdf.md

 - Enriched uranium might be worthless or priceless depending on who you are
 - Your enemy's burger joint has low utility FOR YOU specifically

-"Fair price" (where you'd take either side equally) is transaction waste - real value comes from subjective differences that make trade worthwhile. **In person-to-person services, transactions become purely positive-sum** - a dance creates joy for both dancers, a conversation enriches both minds, a shared meal nourishes both souls.
+"Fair price" (where you'd take either side equally) is transaction waste - real value comes from subjective differences that make trade worthwhile. **In person-to-person services, transactions with will-coalescence become purely positive-sum; paying for things becomes unnecessary most of the time; you simply go about guided into where your will to do X results in enrichment that allows you to get Y also that you otherwise would have had to buy, if you had merely done X with the will-coalesence that resulted in the enrichment sufficient for Y** - a dance can create joy for both dancers (strip club or dance lesson versus romantic but lewd dance evening where one is innocently new to it but the other enjoy it tremendously; meanwhile it served a scenery and setting that allowed a tourist attraction to get far more attraction and customers.
+You go figure how will-coalescence can play into things in 10000 dimensions at once; with the subsequent positive-sum of aligning things like so), a conversation can enrich both minds (need not be a psychologist paid handsomely, but instead the exact right person, who needed a taxi drive and had to relax his mind for a little bit, and loved doing that with some relaxed talking), a shared meal nourishes both souls (and so on..
+YOu do it..
+Perhaps do chain of causality by doing it.
+One drov ethere which had will-coalescent on the way that paid for food, but the other bought the food at a place that resulted in some animal and enrivonment intent of both to be promoted and the purchases made in terms of gas and food both landed in a chain of spending that was will-aligned with them for a very long money re-spend scenario.
+I.e. I spend 100 dollars, it is in stasis or used against my will by the seller who received them.
+Versus it landed in hands of someone who instantly spent them on something also aligned with my will upon earth.
+Who then subsequently did the same. and the same and the same and the same and the same and the same and the same.
+And suddenly it had the effect of lubricating a chain of effects upon the earth that was heavily will aligned with me).
 The "work" IS the value, with no loss to either party.

 ### Trust Networks as Snake Filters